Irisalva Moita: Museum of Lisbon

 Throughout the 1950s Moita also taught at the Faculty of Arts of the University of Lisbon and took a course to become a Museum Conservator.
 In 1958 she joined the Museum of Lisbon network of six museums, becoming Chief Conservator from 1970 to 1994.
 She became a specialist in Olisipography, the study of writings connected with Lisbon, notably regarding the city's historical and urban development.
 She became particularly interested in the Portuguese caricaturist and owner of a ceramics factory, Rafael Bordalo Pinheiro, and published many articles on him and the characters of his time.
-She also curated many exhibitions, including on the Cult of St. Anthony in Lisbon; the Marquis of Pombal, held on the bicentenary of his death; Fifteenth Century Lisbon – The image and life in the city, an exhibition about the people of Lisbon, their environment, ways of life, entertainment and mentality; Azulejo tiles of Lisbon; Faiences of Rafael Bordalo Pinheiro; and the water supply in the time of D. João V. In addition to the exhibition catalogues, her work included the coordination of O Livro de Lisboa (The Book of Lisbon), prepared for Lisbon's Expo98, to which she also contributed two articles.
+She also curated many exhibitions, including on the Cult of St. Anthony in Lisbon; the Marquis of Pombal, held on the bicentenary of his death; Fifteenth Century Lisbon – The image and life in the city, an exhibition about the people of Lisbon, their environment, ways of life, entertainment and mentality; Azulejo tiles of Lisbon; Faiences of Rafael Bordalo Pinheiro; and the water supply in the time of D. João V. In addition to the exhibition catalogues, her work included the coordination of O Livro de Lisboa (The Book of Lisbon), prepared for Lisbon's Expo '98, to which she also contributed two articles.

 In 1973/75, Moita outlined a new structure for the Museum of Lisbon, which proposed a chronological and evolutionary approach to the city's development.
 She oversaw the expansion of the museum from the relatively small museum that she joined to the multi-locational museum of the present day, with a rapid expansion in the collection.